Interactive Advisors review 2023

 If you opt to manage the portfolio yourself, the robo-advisor charges no management fees.
 Yes, you’ll still have to pay the expense ratios on any investment funds that you select, as you would with any robo-advisor, of course.

 This structure means that for all-in costs (management fee plus fund fees) Interactive Advisors is about as competitive on price as any robo-advisor can be.
 That puts it in stiff competition with Schwab Intelligent Portfolios and SoFi Automated Investing for lowest-cost robo-advisor.
 That said, Interactive Advisors does not offer the same level of features as other robos (more below).

-As alluded to above, Interactive Advisors offers some very low-cost portfolios, with expense ratios starting at just 0.08 percent, or a cost of about $8 a year for every $10,000 invested.
+As alluded to above, Interactive Advisors offers some very low-cost themed funds, with expense ratios starting at just 0.08 percent, or a cost of about $8 a year for every $10,000 invested.
 That low fee gets you access to Interactive Advisor’s home-grown thematic funds, though you can add other funds at slightly higher costs.
 In fact, you can get more than half of the funds here at a fee of 0.11 percent or less – solid value.
 If you don’t mind paying a bit more, you’ll be able to snag about two-thirds of the funds here for an expense ratio of 0.20 percent or less.

 Then if you’re looking for something a little more custom, you could go higher – the robo-advisor has capped its fund expenses at 0.75 percent –, but you absolutely needn’t do that to enjoy a highly individualized portfolio.

-Factor in the total costs of your funds (plus the lack of management fee), and you’re looking at an all-in cost that could easily be half – maybe even a third – of what you’d pay elsewhere.
+Factor in the total costs of your funds (plus the management fee, if any), and you’re looking at an all-in cost that could easily be half – maybe even a third – of what you’d pay elsewhere.